fod/px.js/README.md

 ===
 ## PC-Axis file parsing in JavaScript

 Px.js is a JavaScript library for extracting and manipulating data stored in PC-Axis files.
-It is intended as a generic solution which can handle all well-formed Pc-Axis files.
-As such it behaves as a container for PC-Axis data and associated metadata with basic functionality for data access and manipulation without
+It is intended as a generic solution which can handle any well-formed PC-Axis file.

 Px.js is primarily intended for use in a web browser but it can also be used as a Node.js module.